bolducp/n-s-f.github.io/_posts/2016-10-23-sub-rssfeed.md

 ### Creating the feed

-If you are already running a Jekyll site, there should already be a `feed.xml` in the base directory of your project.
+If you are running a Jekyll site, there should already be a `feed.xml` in the base directory of your project.
 This represnts the RSS feed for all your posts.

 Let's say you want to create a sub-feed for all your political content.
 Copy your `feed.xml` file over to a `politics-feed.xml` file, also in the base directory of your project.